-- Examination - 1.
-Written exam and Digital Exam (www.de.aau.dk) will be used. - 2.
+- 1. Written exam and Digital Exam (www.de.aau.dk) will be used. - 2.
 The students will be tested in their knowledge, skills, and competences obtained through the module by answering multiple choices, short and long assay questions, and cases. - 3.
+The exam will be evaluated by the module coordinators and is graded - 4.
 The exam: - a.
 Duration: 2 hours - b.
 Remember to bring your student identification card - c.
 Please make sure to install the program ITX-Flex.
 AAU takes no liability if there arise problems with your electronic equipment Dataset and written materials. - d.
 Digital Exam Questions are in English (NB!
 There will be no dictionaries available). - e.
 The answers may be in English or Danish - f.
 No form of communication with other examinees is allowed - g.
 No aids of any kind are allowed

-For further information about examination, we refer to Digital Eksamen (DE).
+For further information about examination, we refer to Digital Eksamen

-Advanced statistics Profile: TM+MMA 5 ECTS
+Advanced statistics Profile: TM+MMA

+5 ECTS